GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 All of the products chosen for this review have been assessed against several features, longevity, and the value they provide for the price at which they are available.
 They went under very strict criteria for being here on the list to ensure that all the products work as advertised and will get your work done efficiently.
 The three drywall primers chosen for this review will be accompanied by their pros and cons, which will help you further analyze the offering of each one.

-The Best Drywall Pain Primer Reviews
+Drywall Pain Primer Recommendations

 1. 1-2-3 Primer by Rust-Oleum Zinsser – The Ultimate Solution for Interior and Exterior Paint Jobs